claaj/chau-chau/README.md

-# power-menu
+# Chau Chau Power Menu
-GTK Power menu
+Chau Chau is an GTK Power Menu made in Rust.